aaronpowell/aaronpowell.github.io/src/documents/posts/2012-03-15-owin-and-middleware.html.md

             });
         }

-Pretty slick!
+When we match our verb we're creating a Request and Response object (these are helpers from Gate) which the handler can then manipulate.
+The handler is invoked (it's the `app` variable) and our processing is on its way.

 But what do we do if it's not a GET request?
 Welcome to the world of delegates.
 You'll notice that there was a `next` variable defined to represent the `AppDelegate`, well we haven't used it yet, but that's what comes into play now when you don't want to handle the current request (or can't), we hand it off to someone else then it's their damn problem.

         public static IAppBuilder Get(this IAppBuilder builder, Action<Request, Response> app) {
             return builder.Use<AppDelegate>(next => (env, result, fault) => {